ghga-de/milestones-docs/49-jackal/technical_specification.md

 - optioned might be explored how this output is best integrated into mkdocs projects

 ### IV.
 Transpile schemapack-based models to a spreadsheet representation
-- To be implemented in the ghga-metadata-transpile
+- To be implemented in the ghga-metadata-transpiler
 - Configuration might need to be adapted